Key Points

 Data providers define a HODLer cohort using coin age and spend behaviour.
 Each day they estimate how the cohort's aggregate balance changes, typically filtering out miner flows, exchange wallets, and short-term churn.

-The output is a smoothed series that helps you judge whether long-term entities are accumulating or distributing over the week.
+The output is a smoothed series that helps you judge whether long-term entities are accumulating or distributing across the week.
+The chart below shows the metric in action: bars above zero indicate net accumulation, bars below indicate net distribution.
+The longer a regime persists on either side, the more meaningful it becomes.

 Why It Matters